Edgar Burcksen: History

-Burcksen was hired by ILM in 1989 to become the visual effects editor on The Hunt for Red October.
-Based on his success, he was later assigned to post production on Die Hard 2.
-Afterwards, Burcksen oversaw editing on "The Young Indiana Jones Chronicles".
+Burcksen was hired by Industrial Light & Magic in 1989 to become the visual effects editor on The Hunt for Red October.
+Based on his success, he was later assigned to post-production on Die Hard 2.
+Afterwards, Burcksen oversaw editing on The Young Indiana Jones Chronicles.
 His work with George Lucas on the series earned him an Emmy for best editing in 1992.

-After the series, he became editor and post production supervisor on "500 Nations" and Star Command.
-In 1996 he was signed up to edit Colors Straight Up, which was later nominated for best feature-length documentary at the Oscars the following year.
-His collaboration with director Jeroen Krabbé on the feature "Left Luggage" was received with 4 prestigious awards at the Berlin Film Festival in 1998.
+After the series, he became the editor and post-production supervisor on 500 Nations and Star Command.
+In 1996, he was signed up to edit Colors Straight Up, which was later nominated for best feature-length documentary at the Oscars the following year.
+His collaboration with director Jeroen Krabbé on the feature Left Luggage received four prestigious awards at the Berlin Film Festival in 1998.

-Burcksen has been elected as a member of the American Cinema Editors, and is currently a member of its board of directors.
-From 2001 to 2010, Edgar Burcksen was editor-in-chief of CINEMAEDITOR—the official magazine of the ACE.
+Burcksen was elected as a member of the American Cinema Editors, and was a member of its board of directors.
+From 2001 to 2010, Edgar Burcksen was editor-in-chief of CinemaEditor—the official magazine of the ACE.

 In February 2011, the American Cinema Editors honored Burcksen with the Robert Wise Award for his tireless efforts to highlight the post-production process of film and television projects in his role as editor-in-chief of CINEMAEDITOR.

+Personal life and death

+Burcksen was an accomplished ultramarathon cyclist, having completed 25 double centuries.
+He died from complications of a heart attack on 7 April 2024, at the age of 76.